li-sadeghi/Credit-Management/README.md

-# Tabdeal-Project
+# Credit-Management
-This is a mini project to enter the Tabdeal company.
+This is a mini project for managing credit between sellers.

 ---